eidolon-ai/eidolon/webui/apps/docs/src/content/docs/docs/quickstart.md

 We know you are excited about creating your first agent, but first let's make sure we have everything we need to get started.

 ##### [OpenAI API Key](https://platform.openai.com/account/api-keys "Create an OpenAI key")
-You should have an envrionment variable OPENAI_API_KEY associated with an account containing at least $5. set to your OpenAI API.
+You should have an environment variable OPENAI_API_KEY associated with a funded account (see LLM provider for minimum funding requirements) to set your OpenAI api key.
 Create a new key on [openai.com](https://platform.openai.com/api-keys) if you don't have one already or check out our [LLM Authentication](/docs/howto/llm_authentication) guide for more details.